 - The participant being checked in on…

-- …responds with an OK sign of their own.
+- …responds with a thumbs up.
 Play proceeds uninterrupted

-Participants can also give the alternate responses on their own without anyone checking in.
+Participants can also give the responses on their own without anyone checking in.

 ” I am not okay.”

 A thumbs down means the participant is not okay with how this scene is proceeding.
 Play should stop immediately.
-If someone throws a thumbs down to you, you should ask them if they’d like to be taken to an OOC area or if they need anything.
+If someone throws a thumbs down to you, you should ask them if they’d like to be taken to an OOC area, how can you help them or if they need anything.
+The ‘not okay’ player should be the only one who initiates negotiation to continue, and should not even be asked to do so.

 “I’m not sure if I’m okay.”